Industrial Robot Statistics

 - Growing consumer markets require expansion of production capacities.

-- Decreasing life-cycles of products and increasing variety of products require flexible automation.
+- Decline in products' life-cycle and increase in the variety of products require flexible automation.

-- Technical improvements of industrial robots will increase the use of robots in the general industry and in small and medium sized companies, e.g. easier to use robots, uncomplicated, low priced robots for simple applications, collaboration of robots with human workers.
+- Technical improvements of industrial robots will increase the use of robots in the general industry and in small and medium sized companies, e.g. userfriendly robots, uncomplicated, and low priced robots for simple applications.

 - Improved quality requires sophisticated high tech robot systems.